 Watercourses in urban areas, like the River Soar and the Oakham Canal, provide feeding and breeding sites for species such as Kingfishers, dragonflies, and Water Voles.
-Efforts to improve water quality and restore riparian vegetation through initiatives like Sustainable Drainage Systems (SuDS) are crucial for maintaining these habitats.
+Efforts to improve water quality and restore riparian vegetation through initiatives like river restoration, Natural Flood Management and Sustainable Drainage Systems (SuDS) are crucial for maintaining these habitats.